Take the next step!

 After completing Module 5, participants will be able to:

-• Define Liberation Psychology and identify ways to weave the philosophy and practice into your work.
+• Explain Liberation Psychology and identify ways to weave the philosophy and practice into your work.

 • Identify areas of personal and interpersonal growth toward holding safe psychedelic spaces with clients who identity as BIPOC, LGBTQI+ and other oppressed or marginalized groups.